-This Website is a creation brought to you by TreeYo Permaculture as an online service to those who are seeking information about various aspects of Permaculture.
+This Website is a creation brought to you by TreeYo Permaculture, headed by Doug Crouch, as an online service to those who are seeking information about various aspects of Permaculture.
 By using a multimedia approach, we hope to bring you as much concentrated information as possible which allows you to surf one site rather than the whole web for different facets of Permaculture.
 We really hope that you will leave comments or questions so that the collective genius of the Permaculture community can be realized.
-Through this blog format, we can have an open dialogue and co-create so that future users can access not only the valuable information but also the design process itself.
+Through this blog/book format, we can have an open dialogue and co-create so that future users can access not only the valuable information but also the design process itself.

 Banana Circle Section View